-When managers are searching for good candidates, they may be overlooking qualified people without even knowing it.
+When managers are searching for good candidates for their open accounting manager roles, solutions architect position, controller title, or whatever it may be, they might just be overlooking qualified people without even knowing it.

 It’s well-established that job applicants with ethnic-sounding names working in English-speaking countries like the US, UK, and Canada, get fewer job opportunities than people with recognizably “white” or English-sounding names.
 Now a newly released study from Canada adds some detail on just how hard it is for people with recognizably ethnic names to even get their feet in the door at many companies, — despite being highly qualified and educated at the same schools as other employees.

 That suggests that companies aren’t necessarily picking the people based on the best experience or abilities, which could be hurting overall performance.
 Companies with diverse staff perform better financially, according to consulting firm McKinsey, which cited numerous studies.

 A new analysis from the University of Toronto and Ryerson University shows that equally qualified applicants with “Asian” names — a broad category that includes names perceived as originating in India, Pakistan, or China — were 28% less likely to score an interview at Canadian companies than applicants with “Anglo” names, even when all the job candidates had been educated and employed in Canada.

 “This means that for every 100 calls received by applicants with Anglo names, applicants with Asian names received only 72.2,” the researchers wrote.

 The researchers suggested that discrimination was the only possible reason for the difference in employers’ choice of candidates, since all the candidates has similar qualifications, including equivalent degrees.
 All had also lived and worked in Canada all their lives.